Chebem/Self-Introduction/README.md

 🛠️ **Backend Enthusiast:** Exploring databases and MySQL

 ## 🌐 About Me
 Creatively building beautiful, functional websites that provide a great user experience.
-From responsive layouts to interactive features, the aim is to bringing designs to life with clean, efficient code while enjoyig the journey
+From responsive layouts to interactive features, the aim is to bring designs to life with clean, efficient code while enjoyig the journey

 - 🌱 I’m learning more about **React** and **Node.js**
 - 💬 Ask me about **Frontend Development**, **MySQL**, or **Web Design**